 Seven ways to transition from fear to power speaker.

 Visualization is a powerful tool; many successful athletes and business icons credit it for their success.
 Michael Phelps, a 23-time gold medalist, Arnold Schwarzenegger, and Lindsey Vonn, one of the most successful female skiers in history, visualized often.
-Oprah Winfrey and Jim Cary state that visualizing what they wanted to achieve made it happen.
+Oprah Winfrey and Jim Cary state, visualizing what they want to achieve, makes it a reality.

 Practicing visualization each day for 10-20 minutes will train your brain for success.
 Close your eyes and see the venue where you will be speaking.
 Imagine your audience.
 Are these colleagues or fellow students?
 Make the imagery vivid; include sounds, smells, lighting, and people.
 See yourself speaking with confidence.
 See the audience interested and engaged.
 Once you’ve given the presentation, feel pride and joy in your accomplishment.
 Your brain will interpret this as though it actually happened.
 I did this; my clients do this, and it works.
 Train your brain and transform your reality.